 Why did you choose to pursue a position on the Alumni Association Board?

-After my daughter was accepted into MPA, I realized that I miss many of the people I grew up with and the teachers that had a lasting impact on me.
+After my daughter was accepted to MPA, I realized that I miss many of the people I grew up with and the teachers who had a lasting impact on me.
 With nearly a decade of being on the Foundation Board at Pine Technical College and Nexen, I believe I have some insights to offer.

 In what ways do you see yourself as a supporter of MPA and its mission?

 Having children changes you.
-I have always believed in MPA’s mission but it is something completely different to try and teach it to my kids.
+I have always believed in MPA’s mission, but it is completely different to try to teach it to my kids.

 What are you currently doing, professionally and/or personally?

-I am Special Advisor to the Board of Directors and Owner of Nexen Group Inc, a company I have worked for almost my entire professional career.
-I am also a member of the Foundation Board at Pine Technical College.
+I am a special advisor to the board of directors and owner of Nexen Group Inc., a company I have worked for almost my entire professional career.
+I am also a member of the foundation board at Pine Technical College.

 How did you get to where you are in your career?
 Did you attend college and if so, where?

-I attended the University of Saint Thomas and graduated with a degree in Leadership and Management; it is also where I met my wife.
-My college track coach, Steve Mathre, changed my life by inspiring a culture of growth towards common goals.
-Taking that into life: set a goal; identify the problems, overcome the failures and understand that the only thing in your control is how you respond, your actions and the people that surround you.
+I attended the University of Saint Thomas and graduated with a degree in leadership and management; it is also where I met my wife.
+My college track coach, Steve Mathre, changed my life by inspiring a culture of growth toward common goals.
+To apply this to life, set a goal, identify the problems, overcome the failures, and understand that the only thing in your control is how you respond, your actions, and the people around you.

 How did your MPA experience prepare you for your life today?
 How did MPA help you dream big and do right?

-My father always set a goal for me and my siblings, who also attended MPA, to be a productive members of society.
-In my opinion, to be productive you have to have skills to create dialogue, listen and possess good time management; all of which were indirect learned skills from each teacher I had the privileges to be in a classroom with.
-Many of those teachers are honored on a plaque in the schools entrance.
+My father always set a goal for me and my siblings, who also attended MPA, to be a productive member of society.
+In my opinion, to be productive, you have to have skills to create dialogue, listen, and possess good time management, all of which were indirectly learned skills from each teacher I had the privilege to being in a classroom with.
+Many of those teachers are honored on a plaque in the school’s entrance.
 Each one of them had a hand in getting me to where I am today.

 What’s next?
 Any aspirations—personal or professional—that you’d like to share?